PSL Welcome Desk

 - information about French as a Foreign Language courses;

 - integration into life in Paris and at the university (student associations, Buddy program, language exchange, cultural activities, support for family members in the case of researchers);

 - linking up with other university departments

-The Welcome Desk is run by Baptiste Biancardini.
-The support officers are Marcela Higuera for students and Michelle Gray for researchers.
+The PSL Welcome Desk team consists of a researcher support officer, Michelle Gray, a student support officer, and a manager, Baptiste Biancardini.
 We are always ready to lend an ear and help you to the best of our possibilities.
-Write to email@example.com or go to the ‘How to contact us’ tab.
+Write to email@example.com or go below to the ‘How to contact us’ tab.

 PSL students also strengthen the team, taking the role of Welcome Desk tutors.
-At present, Isée Biglietti (CPES - PSL), Janna Bouriche (CPES - PSL) and Mona Moussawel (Mines Paris - PSL) are supporting the service as tutors.
+At present, Isée Biglietti (CPES - PSL), Janna Bouriche (CPES - PSL), Mona Moussawel (Mines Paris - PSL) and Anastasiia Kachalova (ENS - PSL) are supporting the service as tutors.